valleyrain-org/www/_posts/events/2016-4-10-from-input-to-output.md

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/X1LRoKQzb9U" frameborder="0" allowfullscreen></iframe>

 ### Stephen Krashen
-Stephen Krashen (1941) is professor emeritus at the University of Southern California,[1] who moved from the linguistics department to the faculty of the School of Education in 1994.
+Stephen Krashen (1941) is professor emeritus at the University of Southern California, who moved from the linguistics department to the faculty of the School of Education in 1994.
 He is a linguist, educational researcher, and political activist.